Few weeks ago there was some interesting discussion in the FB group “Cigar Box Guitar Builders”.

 It looks like this:

-The only part I had to buy is an input jack.
-Well and those 2 screened grommets but these were the leftovers from another projects.
+The only part I had to buy was an input jack.
+Well, those 2 screened grommets too, but these were the leftovers from another project.

 So, yes.
-It’s fun to make “next to professional” CBG instrument.
+It’s fun to make a “next to professional” CBG instrument.

 And no. It’s another fun to make some stringed instrument which is built from any garbage at your home.